 8. The Coral Springs Covered Bridge is the only publicly accessible covered bridge in Florida, all 40 feet of it.

 Back in 1964, Coral Springs was like “Hey, what should be the first thing we build?”
 Then some guy was all like “a covered bridge?”
 And the rest is history.
-The eye of Hurricane Cleo passed over Coral Springs just months later, bridge still there.
+The eye of Hurricane Cleo passed over Coral Springs just months later, and the bridge is still there.
 In 2005, Hurricane Wilma hit Coral Springs hard, the bridge gave Wilma the kung-fu “bring it” fingers, laughed in its face, and lit a cigarette.
 To recap, covered bridges and McDonald’s without golden arches, THAT’S WHAT CORAL SPRINGS DOES.

 7. We have a Laspada’s, and you’re so damned jelly.

 At first glance, the strip mall on Sample Road just east of Riverside drive seems normal enough.
 Light-bulb store, check cashing store, liquor store, and a psychic, but not so fast, my friend.
 Nestled between all that excitement is none other than Laspada’s, the G.O.A.T. hoagie shop.
 If you have never been, download the New Times app, and read the rest of this when you get there, or print this out and use it as a napkin when you’re done; I’d be honored.
-While you’re there, cash a check, get your palm read, buy some booze, and pick up a light bulb: It’s the one-stop shop! #YOLO
+While you’re there, cash a check, get your palm read, buy some booze, and pick up a light bulb: It’s the one-stop-shop! #YOLO

 6. Coral Springs is really safe, which is good.

 In 2010 CNN Money ranked Coral Springs as the 44th best place to live in the United States.
 Your chances of being the “victim of a violent crime” in Coral Springs are 1 in 512 and even better if you just stay inside tweeting all night.
-Coral Springs: Come for the covered bridge, stay for the not being a victim of a violent crime!
+Coral Springs: Come for the covered bridge, stay for not being a victim of a violent crime.

 5. The Panthers practice here, and they are undefeated when doing so.

 Ever go to a Panthers game and say to yourself, “Man, I wish I could see how this team prepares to lose.”
 Well, you’re in luck!
 The Panthers practice right here in Coral Springs, at Saveology Iceplex.
-When the Panthers aren’t wowing you with their practices, you can come enjoy the hypnotic beats of world-famous DJ Ballistic Billy.
+When the Panthers aren’t wowing you with their practices, you can come to enjoy the hypnotic beats of world-famous DJ Ballistic Billy.
 Suck it, South Beach.